HumanSignal/label-studio/docs/source/guide/FAQ.md

 If you're using the SQLite database and another user imports a large volume of data, labeling might slow down for other users on the server due to the database load.

 If you want to upload a large volume of data (thousands of items), consider doing that at a time when people are not labeling or use a different database backend such as PostgreSQL or Redis.
-You can run Docker Compose from the root directory of Label Studio to use PostgreSQL `docker-compose up -d`, or see [Sync data from cloud or database storage](storage.html).
+You can run Docker Compose from the root directory of Label Studio to use PostgreSQL: `docker-compose up -d`, or see [Sync data from cloud or database storage](storage.html).

 ## Image/audio/resource loading error while labeling